Next Sunday, August 24 at 12:00 noon

 BEGINNING CLASS FOR HANDBELL PLAYERS Centenary is blessed to have a beautiful set of handbells and all the accessories needed to produce music in praise of, and prayer to God.
 Debbie Thompson and Doris Pell are teaming up to establish an active Handbell Choir to play for Worship.
-On Tuesday, July 15 there will be the first "Learn to Play Bells" class at 7:00 PM.
+"Learn to Play Bells" class meets at 7:00 PM on Tuesdays.
 Players can be 7th grade through whatever age you are.
 Pre-requisites to playing?
 None.
 It does help if you can tap your foot to a piece of music.
 Reading music is not a pre-requisite.
 Come and try it.
 The plan is to have beginners class meet until October, and on October 1, to invite experienced players to join the beginners in preparing music to play in Worship.

 FROM THE PASTOR

 I don’t think I will ever forget her.
 I walked into her shop, interested in checking out the goods and services they sold, but fully determined that I was there only to look.
 She asked if she could help, and I told her why I was there, and that I was still in the “looking” phase.
 Soon enough we were chatting…I like to chat…and I found her to be really good at listening and engaging…so I kept talking.
 Pretty soon, she was talking back, letting me know that some of the products in her store were just what I was describing.
 By the time I had left, I had decided to purchase her line of goods.
 And to this day, I’m not sorry at all…they’ve been everything she said they would be , but I find myself puzzled.
 I was thoroughly committed to not buy into what she was saying.
 What happened?
 Was she just really tricky?
 Or did she find a way to discover what I was really wanting, and to convince me that it was right within my reach?
 What is there to learn from her?